Adrian Cronauer

-Adrian Joseph Cronauer (September 8, 1938 – July 18, 2018) was a United States Air Force Sergeant and radio personality whose experiences as an innovative disc jockey on American Forces Network during the Vietnam War inspired the 1987 film Good Morning, Vietnam starring Robin Williams as Cronauer.
+Adrian Joseph Cronauer (September 8, 1938 – July 18, 2018) was an American radio personality and United States Air Force Sergeant, whose experiences as an innovative disc jockey on American Forces Network during the Vietnam War inspired the 1987 film Good Morning, Vietnam starring Robin Williams as Cronauer.

 Early life

 Cronauer was born in Pittsburgh, Pennsylvania.
 His father was a steelworker, and his mother a teacher.
 He began his broadcasting career at the age of 12 as a semi-regular guest for a Pittsburgh-area children's amateur hour.

 Cronauer attended the University of Pittsburgh where he led a group that founded the school's first student radio station, now WPTS-FM.

 Military service

 In the early 1960s, Cronauer chose to enlist instead of waiting for the draft.
-After deliberating about entering flight training (which entailed a longer service commitment), Cronauer chose broadcasting and media operations, ultimately becoming a U.S. Air Force Radio and Television Broadcasting Specialist.
+After considering flight training (which entailed a longer service commitment), Cronauer chose broadcasting and media operations, ultimately becoming a U.S. Air Force Radio and Television Broadcasting Specialist.
 His service spanned the years from 1963 to 1967.
 He did his training in Texas, and eventually rose to the rank of Sergeant (E-4 at the time).

-While Cronauer is best known for his service in Vietnam, he began by working on training films, and then was sent for a year and a half to the island of Crete in Greece, where he was stationed at Iraklion Air Station.
+While Cronauer is best known for his service in Vietnam, he began by working on training films and then was sent for a year and a half to the island of Crete in Greece, where he was stationed at Iraklion Air Station.